Table of Contents

-For some students, the cost of online education (after subtracting dorms, dining plans and transportation) can be an additional determining factor.
-The individual cost of online degrees and certificates will vary significantly from school to school—including price differences between public and private universities’ programs.
+For some students, the cost of online education (after subtracting dorms, dining plans, and transportation) can be an additional determining factor.
+The individual cost of online degrees and certificates will vary significantly from school to school — including price differences between public and private university programs.

 In some cases, online-only programs may cost less for enrolled students.
 In others, online classes are priced similar to their in-person counterparts.

-Whether a student opts to work and go to college at the same time, how to pay for college is likely a big question.
+Whether you opt to work and go to college at the same time, how to pay for college is likely a big question.
 Making a plan for financing your education is one step in figuring out how to take online classes while working full time.

-Completing the Federal Application for Federal Student Aid (FAFSA®) can help applicants determine how much federal student loans and grants they’re eligible to receive.
-Students can also explore scholarship opportunities through universities, nonprofit organizations, and private foundations for additional funding.
+Completing the Federal Application for Federal Student Aid (FAFSA) can help you determine how much federal student aid (such as grants, scholarships, and federal loans) you are eligible to receive.
+You can also explore scholarship opportunities through universities, nonprofit organizations, and private foundations for additional funding.

 Many students also borrow money through private loans to pay for advancing their education.
-SoFi’s no-fee private student loans offer flexible repayment plans, helping students find a loan that fits their budget and financial plan.
-(It’s worth noting that federal student loans come with baked in benefits, like income-driven repayment or public service loan forgiveness, that are not guaranteed by private lenders).
+These are available through banks, credit unions, and online lenders and often may come with flexible repayment plans, allowing you to find a loan that fits your budget and financial plan.
+(It’s worth noting that federal student loans come with baked-in benefits, like income-driven repayment or public service loan forgiveness, that are not guaranteed by private lenders).

 SoFi Loan Products